Enterprise Privacy & Compliance Framework — BlueNexus

 1. User-Controlled Encryption & Permissions

-We cannot decrypt content stored in or processed by these environments.
+BlueNexus cannot decrypt content in these environments.

 2. Developer-Controlled Routing & Processing

-Developers integrating the Platform may route data through the Services to support application functionality.
-Developers are responsible for:
+Developers integrating the Platform are responsible for:

 3. Confidential Compute & Zero-Access Design